jbladant/ORCA2-demonstrator/Paleo_Earth.md

 ## 2. Files provided

 All of the boundary conditions files, adapted for the Early Eocene when necessary, are provided in the Zenodo repository.
-All necessary namelists needed to run the model are also provided.
+All namelists needed to run the model are also provided.

 These files are archived in PALEORCA2_demonstrator_forcings.tar.gz.
 Copy this zipped tarball to your HPC and extract the content